storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/sc-register-an-ip-asset.md

 Let's create a test file to see it work and verify the results:

+> 📘 Contract Addresses
+>
+> We have filled in the addresses from the Story contracts for you.
+However you can also find the addresses for them here: [Deployed Smart Contracts](doc:deployed-smart-contracts)

 ```sol test/0_IPARegistrar.sol
 // SPDX-License-Identifier: UNLICENSED
 pragma solidity ^0.8.26;